kabashi/kabashi.github.io/src/research.md

 Recurring key aspects of my research are:

-- **Methodology and fundamentals**: Development of fundamental linguistic resources such as a part-of-speech tagset for Albanian, Language Corpora and Lexicons, or development of methods and techniques such as for Sentiment Analysis, Semantic Similarity, and such for Translation Inference Across Dictionaries.
+- **Fundamentals**: Development of fundamental linguistic resources such as a part-of-speech tagsets, e.g. for Albanian, Language Corpora and Lexicons.

+- **Methodology**: Development of methods and techniques such as for Sentiment Analysis, Semantic Similarity, and such for Translation Inference Across Dictionaries.

 ## Language technology ##